-Child Custody Lawyers in Clarksville
+Child Custody Lawyers Clarksville, TN

 In family courts, the goal is to do whatever is best for the child, and that usually means keeping both parents involved as equally as possible.
 If one parent abandons the child, the courts may limit their ability to be involved.
 Otherwise, both parents should be allowed to have regular interaction with their family.